NycuR0/Apollo/README.md

 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!
 - We are a edited version of Genisys.
 We have edited their generators to our version and have improved the performance
-- Apollo have PHP7 and works very fine!
-Have fun all :D